-ABOUT DRUG ABUSE

-Not everyone who comes into this program is concerned about the use of drugs.
+ABOUT SUBSTANCE USE DISORDER (formerly ABOUT DRUG ABUSE) Not everyone who comes into this program is concerned about the use of drugs.
 However, in today's world, all of us need to confront this issue.
 Also, those with an emotional problem often turn to drugs in search of a solution to their difficulties.

-We have learned that drug abuse, drug dependence, or addiction is a matter of illness, not a moral issue.
+We have learned that substance use disorder (drug abuse, drug dependence, or addiction) is a matter of illness, not a moral issue.
 For the purposes of this program, the label is not important.
 Dependence on drugs can be psychological or physical-or both.
 The compulsive use of drugs or alcohol does not indicate a lack of affection for the family.
 Even when they know what will happen when they take that first pill, drink, or fix, drug-dependent persons may still do so.
 This is the "insanity" we speak of in regard to this illness.

 Using drugs as a means of escaping reality is a symptom of emotional problems.
 However, little emotional growth is likely to take place until the individual stops using chemicals to try to solve his or her problems of living.
-Switching from one mindaltering substance to any other, including alcohol, is only likely to prolong the illness, not arrest the problem.

-There is nothing that we as individuals can do to prevent another person's abuse of drugs, but we have learned that there is much we can do to avoid standing in the way of his or her recovery.
+Switching from one mind-altering substance to any other, including alcohol, is only likely to prolong the illness, not arrest the problem.
+There is nothing that we as individuals can do to prevent another person's use of drugs, but we have learned that there is much we can do to avoid standing in the way of his or her recovery.
 We have found that the most constructive approach is to deal with our own reactions and to learn new ways of coping with our problems.
-When we accept drug dependence as an illness and understand that there is something we can do to help both ourselves and the situation, we become ready to learn a better way to live.
+When we accept substance use disorder as an illness and understand that there is something we can do to help both ourselves and the situation, we become ready to learn a better way to live.

-Families Anonymous, Inc. 701 Lee Street, Suite 670, Des Plaines, IL 60016 (847) 294-5877 • fax (847) 294-5837 (800) 736-9805 [USA only] Website: www.FamiliesAnonymous.org Email: famanon@FamiliesAnonymous.org
+World Service do a sprove Families Anonymous, Inc. 701 Lee Street, Suite 670, Des Plaines, IL 60016-4508 (847) 294-5877 • fax (847) 294-5837 • (800) 736-9805 (USA only) Website: www.FamiliesAnonymous.org • Email: famanon@FamiliesAnonymous.org World Service to Approved Rev. 8/2022 FAMILIES ANONYMOUS® and the FA® acronym are federally registered trademarks, and the FA logo is a trademark, owned exclusively by Families Anonymous, Inc.